In March 2017, Master James gave Solicitors one more reason to have sleepless nights when dealing with the matter of:

 Save for the final four invoices, in respect of which payment was withheld, all invoices had been paid.

 At the hearing before Master James, it was found that the various bills rendered constituted “a series of on account bills culminating with a final statute bill dated 6 October 2016” and on that basis a detailed assessment of all bills was ordered.
-Master James rejected the contention that the invoices represented “interim statute bills”, the Master explained:
+Master James rejected the contention that the invoices represented “interim statute bills”, Master James explained:

 “you cannot in my view have an interim statute bill and then come back at a later stage and say, ‘Here is something else to go into that bill.’
 It is either a final bill for the period that it covers or it is not.”